sjkp/Microsoft-teams-docs/teams/tab_js.md

-﻿# Microsoft Teams JavaScript SDK reference
+﻿# Microsoft Teams (Preview) JavaScript SDK reference

 Reference documentation for the full list of functionality available in the SDK.